How to Find Us- for directions and map please click here

 We are also open on Bank Holidays, and Mondays in July & August

-Welcome to Gilbert White’s House & Garden and The Oates Collection website.
-Come and enjoy a special day out at this fascinating and most original museum commemorating important individuals in the exploration of the natural world, set in an historic village in beautiful countryside.
-Having paid admission, our guests are free to come and go as often as they please that day.
+Welcome to Gilbert White & The Oates Collections website.
+Come and enjoy a special day out at this fascinating and most original museum which celebrates important individuals in the exploration of the natural world, set in a village surrounded by countryside designated as a Site of Special Scientific Interest (SSSI).
+Having paid full admission, guests can enjoy free visits to the museum, except for special events days, for a whole year.
 View the House and Museum, go for a walk around the delightful gardens and through the Park to see the follies, take tea in the Parlour and shop in the old billiard room.
 Time and energy permitting, walk up the famous Gilbert White’s Zig Zag path through the hanging beech woods, return and tour the grounds.
 Or just sit and look at one of the most delightful views in the South of England.

 A short film ‘The Oates Collection’ was produced following the recent refurbishment of the Captain Lawrence Oates galleries at Gilbert White’s House.
 The film, produced as a student project, provides a virtual tour for those unable to access the first floor galleries.

 Official Guide Dogs are welcome in the house.
 Well behaved dogs are permitted in the garden with responsible owners, but must be kept on leads.